"You daughter is perfect."

 ---

 Today we took Alex to see Dr. Evans (neurologist) at Children's downtown.
 First let me start by saying that just walking in the hospital building gave me chills.
 After Alex's tonsillectomy nightmare, I can't imagine spending days or months in a hospital with your baby.
 If there is a place to do it, Children's is the place.
 The staff made our appointment as comfortable as possible.
 I tried all day to stay calm knowing this is in God's hands, but it's scary sending your baby to the Neurologist.
-I think I am tainted from our last experience when the doctor diagnosed Alex with Asperger's Syndrome (on the autism spectrum) and "not a mild case" in her opinion.
+I think I am tainted from our last experience when the doctor diagnosed Alex with

 I needed a second opinion to confirm this because I've had a really hard time accepting or even believing that Alex could have this.
 Fortunately, my Aunt Cindy pulled some strings and got us a referral to see Dr. Evans.
 We've been on the waiting list for months.
 I knew that today, bad or good, I would have to accept the news presented by Dr. Evans.